 An intimate restaurant, Cafe Pamlico is The Inn on Pamlico Sound’s signature eatery, offering gourmet cuisine overlooking the waters of the sound.
 Cafe Pamlico’s casual fine dining features local seafood, organic beef and poultry, homemade soups, appetizers, desserts and an extensive wine and beer list.
-Their chefs are always willing to accommodate special dietary needs, including offering options that are vegetarian and vegan friendly.
-The menu changes nightly.
-With the addition of an enclosed party room and expanded outdoor balcony seating, you can dine with an unforgettable waterfront sunset view.
-They feature live acoustic music in the summer season and also offer on-site and off-site catering.
+You can opt for a multi-course meal or stop in and grab appetizers at their well-stocked bar.
+Their chefs are always willing to accommodate special dietary needs, including offering options that are gluten-free, vegetarian and vegan friendly.
+The menu changes weekly.
+With a large enclosed party room and expanded outdoor balcony seating, you can dine indoors or al fresco; both options offer an unforgettable waterfront sunset view.
+Cafe Pamlico features live acoustic music in the summer and also offers on-site and off-site catering.
 The inn and its restaurant are both handicapped accessible.
 Reservations are strongly recommended.

 Capt’n Rolo’s Raw Bar & Grill